carpentries-incubator/scrna-seq-analysis/_episodes/02-workflow.md

 >  The first step which determines the quality of scRNA-seq.
 This step is performed to increase the number of cells captured per experiment:
 > `Primary methods`: These methods rely on manual picking and FACS to  isolate single cells into plates or microfluidic chips to capture single cells in nanoliter chambers and subsequently generate sequencing libraries.
 However, these techniques are difficult and error prone.
 > `Robotics methods`: These methods automate single cell isolation procedures.
 Droplet-based microfluidics and nanowell-based technologies were developed to randomly capture single cells into isolated nanoliter compartments (droplets or nanowells), increasing the throughput to tens of thousands of cells while at the same time significantly reducing manual labor.
->-  ## Second Strand Generation:
->  There are three methods for this:
-> `Adding poly-A tail`: In this method, after adding a ploy-A tail, a poly-T primer is used to amplify cDNA.
-Quartz-Seq and Quartz-Seq2.
-> `MMLV terminal transferase`: This enzyme adds cytosines to 3' end of RNA and ploy-G is added to 3' end and a complementary strand is synthesized.
-   STRT-seq, SMART-seq, SMART-seq2, Drop-seq, Seq-Well, Chromium, and SPLiT-seq.
-> `Combination of ribonuclease (RNase) H and DNA polymerase I from Escherichia coli`: In this method, RNase H first cuts mRNA in the mRNA-DNA duplex.
-    Then, the RNA-primed first strand cDNA is used as template, and second strand cDNA is synthesized by DNA polymerase I.
-    CEL-seq, CEL-seq2, MARS-seq, inDrop, and sci-RNA-seq.
 >
 {: .callout}